c3cbot/c3c-page/README.md

 ## Before you install
 Make sure you have Administrator/root permission on your terminal, otherwise you can't start bot. (reason: process priority).
 Also you need to install (first => last):

 1. Node.JS 12+ (of course because this thing was writen in JS) (download link <a href="#Download">here</a>)
 2. Xcode (if you are using macOS)
 3. Python 2/3 (Windows users can install this using `npm i windows-build-tools`, macOS doesn't need this because Xcode installed it)
 4. Visual C++ Build Tools (Windows users only, use `npm i windows-build-tools` to install this)
+5. make, gcc (Linux/Ubuntu only)

 List of supported/tested OS:
-- Windows 7 => 10 (x86)
-- Windows 7 => 10 (x64)
+- Windows 7+ (x86/x64)
-- macOS 10.13+ (warning: lower version is not tested!)
+- macOS 10.10+ (warning: lower version is not tested!)
 - Ubuntu 18+ (x86/x64)
-- Other Linux distro (x86/x64/ARM/... as long as Node supports that platform)
+- Other Linux distro (x86/x64/ARM/... as long as **both** Node.JS and node-gyp support that architecture and OS)

-OS that are currently testing:
-- iPhoneOS (jailbroken)
-- Android (rooted)

-Notice for Ubuntu & macOS users: Please add `sudo` before every commands.
+Notice for Ubuntu/Linux & macOS users: Please add `sudo` before every commands.

 ## Install
-Download latest version (version 0.3.4, as of 22/02/2020) <a href="https://github.com/lequanglam/c3c/archive/0.3.4.zip">by clicking this</a>, and then extract it.
+Download latest version (version 0.3.12, as of 20/03/2020) <a href="https://github.com/lequanglam/c3c/archive/0.3.12.zip">by clicking this</a>, and then extract it.
 Go to the directory where it extracted (assuming you already opened a terminal), then type:
 ```bash
 npm install
 ```